tjvantoll/articles/nativescript/app-sync/article.md

     if (syncStatus === SyncStatus.UP_TO_DATE) {
       console.log("No pending updates; you’re running the latest version.");
     } else if (syncStatus === SyncStatus.UPDATE_INSTALLED) {
-      console.log("Updated found and installed.
+      console.log("Update found and installed.
 It will be activated upon next cold reboot");
     }
   });
 });